 Student clubs are a vital part of ADA life.
 Formed around a variety of causes and interests, their activities enrich our community.
-With more than 30 student clubs, there are many opportunities for undergraduate and graduate students to get involved.
-Here are some of the recognized ones:
+With more than 50 student clubs, there are many opportunities for undergraduate and graduate students to get involved.
+Here are the list of the clubs:

 Do you and other students have an idea for a forum where you would like to advocate a cause, interest or skill?
 Meet a representative of the Office of Student Services to discuss your idea.
 The Office of Student Services can introduce you to many exciting ways to connect to the ADA community.
 Participation in campus life will take you to new friendships, new experiences and help you grow as a leader and team member, while uncovering your creative spirit.